Canon M100 vs Fujifilm X30

 It is notable that the X30 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M100 does not feature such an accessory-socket.

 Both the M100 and the X30 have been discontinued, but can regularly be found used on ebay.
 The M100 was replaced by the Canon M200, while the X30 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the M100 and X30 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Fujifilm X30 Manual.

 So what conclusions can be drawn?
 Is the Canon M100 better than the Fujifilm X30 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.